Questions and answers regarding the coronavirus and business financing

 Questions and answers on the Government’s proposal for business costs support

 First, contact your own bank and other financing providers.
-The banks have already announced they are ready to look at loan repayment holidays and payment rescheduling due to the exceptional situation caused by the coronavirus epidemic.
+The banks have announced they are ready to look at loan repayment holidays and payment rescheduling due to the exceptional situation caused by the coronavirus epidemic.
 The Government is also taking action to improve the ability of banks to provide business financing.
 Finnvera guarantees loans that banks give to companies.
 Support is also available from the central government by application.
-Depending on the size of the company, the support is granted by municipalities, ELY Centres and Business Finland.

 Finnvera primarily offers guarantees; i.e. banks provide financing, and Finnvera provides the guarantee.
 Finnvera also grants loans.

 The Government enables the provision of additional financing of EUR 10 billion to businesses through Finnvera by increasing its maximum domestic financing.
 In addition, the state will increase its coverage of Finnvera’s credit and guarantee losses from 50% to 80%, enabling Finnvera to take bigger risks in the current conditions of economic uncertainty.

 Finnvera will also extend the use of SME guarantee and start guarantee for purposes such as financing required to address the financial challenges caused by the coronavirus.
 Guarantee decisions on loans of less than one million euros granted by banks can be made quickly.
 This affects a very large number of loan decisions and thereby helps to make loan decisions quickly available to a significant number of companies.
 Guarantee decisions for loans larger than one million euros require an assessment process at Finnvera, which is why the decision-making takes longer.